Skip to main content

 A routing session is a system object, so you may view your Routing session records in the table view.

 A routing session starts in the design stage, so you can add/remove jobs and participating Mapsly users.
-When you click the Build button, your routing session moves to the draft stage, and you'll be able to see resulting routes that are in the draft status.
+When you click the Build button, your routing session moves to the draft stage, and you'll be able to see the resulting routes that are in the draft status.

-From the draft status you may return to the design stage to add/remove jobs, add/remove users or change some of the routing session's settings and re-build routes.
+From the draft status, you may return to the design stage to add/remove jobs, add/remove users, or change some of the routing session's settings and re-build routes.

 Once you're satisfied with the draft routes (while in the draft stage), you may click Save to publish the resulting routes for your users.
 Published routes will become visible to your users and can be loaded into the Route panel for execution.